rempic/STUFF/README.md

-# TEST_GIT
-Itroduce the subject (a machine learning platform for drug and genetic phenotypic screen)
+# A machine learning platform for drug and genetic phenotypic screen

 Why is importatnt ?